 One key part of this is student goal-setting.
 In all of our schools, and across all ages, students co-constructed learning goals, assessed themselves against rubrics they often helped design, and presented progress to their parents and community, Using the Goals feature in the platform, students input their own evidence and assessments as they progressed.

 “AltSchool has really changed me.
 What I’ve learned here is that even if I get it wrong or fail, then I need to figure out why I failed, and then set myself up again for success and keep trying until I get it.
 That’s the growth mindset that’s been instilled in me.
 I’m using it in my life in all sorts of different situations.
 Whether that’s in math or doing a craft or a project, I’ll keep trying to figure out what went wrong so I can do it right the next time.”

-AltSchool graduates have now been admitted to 45 different high schools and are thriving academically and socially in a wide range of environments.
-Contributing significantly to this success: Each of our students is on a personal journey to understanding themselves as learners, and specifically what motivates them and how they learn best.
+AltSchool graduates were admitted to more than 50 different high schools and are thriving academically and socially in a wide range of environments.
+Contributing significantly to this success: Each of our learners is on a personal journey to understand themselves as learners, and specifically what motivates them and how they learn best.

 of families reported favorably on student-led conferences